Zaloog/Zaloog/README.md

 -->

 ## About Me
-I am an IT Business Analyst from Cologne, Germany.
+I am an IT Business Engineer from Cologne, Germany.
 With my engineering background and my passion for developing clean and tested code, I enjoy working on innovative projects to create solutions for end users which have a real impact.
 I want to make an impact with my work and projects to make the world a better place.